-Not only will this help you actually start your goals (instead of just saying you’re going to start them….) but it will also help you build up a routine over the holidays that will help prevent you from having a holiday blues slump.
+Not only will this help you actually start your goals (and stick to them) but it will also help you build up a routine over the holidays that will help prevent you from having a holiday blues slump.

 4. Realize at no point over the holidays is it too late to set boundaries